marceloakira/word-segmentation-sr/README.md

-# Compound Splitting: a systematic review
+# Segmentation of words written in the Latin alphabet: a systematic review

+Repository of paper data